MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation.md

 ms.dyn365.ops.version: AX 10.0.13
 ---

-# Experiment on e-commerce pages
+# Web experimentation
 ## Overview
 Web experimentation is the process of using controlled experiments such as A/B tests to present different versions of a page to groups of end-users and validate hypotheses with data.
 User interactions with each version are tracked to enable making data-informed changes and thereby drive higher conversion rates.

-Use web experimentation to measure the impact of new changes or ideas and avoid making costly updates to your website before understanding their impact.
+Use web experimentation to measure the impact of new changes or ideas and avoid making costly updates to your website.
 Dynamics 365 Commerce supports A/B testing on pages, modules and fragments.
-Multi-variate and multi-page testing are currently only supported using fragments and can be achieved as long as they are supported in the third-party service.
+Multi-variate and multi-page testing can be run using fragments and can be achieved as long as they are supported in the third-party service.

 ## Experimentation journey
 The experimentation journey typically begins with creating a hypothesis or the theory that needs to be tested.
 Dynamics 365 Commerce supports the creation, editing, and management of page and content treatments also known as **variations** within site builder.
 Integrations with third-party services enable the creation of experiments and treatment assignments.
 Live event streams from Dynamics 365 Commerce enable the analytics defining experiment results in the third-party service to help support or refute the hypothesis.